LiyrAstroph/BRAINS/docs/mcmc.rst

   4000  # save interval
   800   # threadSteps - how many steps each thread should do independently before communication 40    # maximum number of levels
-  10    # Backtracking scale length (lambda in the paper) 100   # Strength of effect to force histogram to equal push.
-0-10 is best. (beta in the paper) 200   # Maximum number of saves data/sample2d.txt                 # sample file data/sample_info2d.txt            # sample_info file
+  10    # Backtracking scale length (lambda in the paper Brewer et al. 2011) 100   # Strength of effect to force histogram to equal push.
+0-10 is best. (beta in the paper Brewer et al. 2011) 200   # Maximum number of saves data/sample2d.txt                 # sample file data/sample_info2d.txt            # sample_info file